surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 in which case -100% value is Main to left/Aux to right, +100% is Main to right/Aux to left, and 0% is an even mix of both signals sent to both left and right.
 Do note that for this to be audible, you have to be in one of stereo filter configuration modes.

-Twist can be more CPU demanding than most other Surge oscillator algorithms.
+Twist can be more CPU demanding than most other Surge XT oscillator algorithms.
 Judiciously using maximum polyphony setting and being careful with Amp EG release times can go a long way in minimizing the CPU usage, thus making robust patches.